rapid7/insightconnect-plugins/plugins/rest/help.md

 # Description

-The HTTP Requests plugin to make it easy to integrate with RESTful services
+The HTTP Requests plugin makes it easy to integrate with RESTful services

 The HTTP Requests plugin allows users to automate HTTP requests to API services such as [RESTful based services](https://en.wikipedia.org/wiki/Representational_state_transfer).